sadr0b0t/stepper_h/README.md

 # stepper_h
-Non-blocking stepper motor control library for ChipKIT (Arduino-compatible pic32-based dev board)
+Non-blocking stepper motor control library for ChipKIT (Arduino-compatible pic32-based dev board) and Arduino

 Hello,

-Here is my library to control multiple stepper motors connected to ChipKIT board via step-dir driver interface https://github.com/1i7/stepper_h
+Here is my library to control multiple stepper motors connected to ChipKIT or Arduino board via step-dir driver interface https://github.com/1i7/stepper_h

 The major benefit in comparison to Arduino Stepper.h lib https://www.arduino.cc/en/Reference/StepperStep is that my stepper_h calls are non-blocking: you can run simultaneously multiple motors and receive commands via Wify, Serial port and do anything else in the main loop at the same time.